-However, when I talk about summer camps for teens, I get a little bit anxious.
+However, when I talk about camps for teens, I get a little bit anxious.

-Particularly, I keep thinking to myself: Has my 13 year old officially grown out of summer camp?
+Particularly, I keep thinking to myself: Has my 13 year old officially grown out of going to camp?

 For example, when kids are little, it’s so easy to find a fun swim camp or vacation bible school or some sort of sport camp they will happily try out.